ppossanzini/MapZilla/docs/source/Dynamic-and-ExpandoObject-Mapping.md

 foo2.Baz.ShouldEqual(6);
 ```

-Similarly you can map straight from `Dictionary<string, object>` to objects, AutoMapper will line up the keys with property names.
+Similarly you can map straight from `Dictionary<string, object>` to objects, MapZilla will line up the keys with property names.
 For mapping to destination child objects, you can use the dot notation.
 ```c#
 var result = mapper.Map<Foo>(new Dictionary<string, object> { ["InnerFoo.Bar"] = 42 });